tomwechsler/Cisco_Cybersecurity_Fundamentals/README.md

 ## Measure Up practice exams

 For practice exams, visit [Measure Up](https://www.measureup.com).
 They provide a good simulation of the actual exam environment and question types.

+## Contributing
+Contributions are welcome!
+If you have additional study materials, notes, or resources to share, feel free to open a pull request.